27 Tips For Young Married Couples For A Strong Union

 But spending time on your own is great too.

-You don’t want to depend too much on their presence.
-That’s unhealthy.
+You don’t want to depend too much on your partner’s presence.

 So learn to be okay when they’re not there.